 My LOVE for the Comotomo Bottle

-Needless to say, the Comotomo bottle has been a game changer in our household.
+The Comotomo bottle has been a game changer in our household.
 My husband and I were finally able to go on our first dinner date (six months in the making!).

 If your baby is struggling to take a bottle, or if you know a mama that’s having a hard time, I would HIGHLY recommend giving Comotomo a chance.
 I’m not saying it’s a definite fix for everyone.
-God knows, each of our babies are different, but if you have the few dollars to spare, it’s totally worth a try.
+God knows each of our babies is different.
+However, if you have the few dollars to spare, it’s totally worth a try.
 When we decide to expand our family in the future I guarantee that this bottle is the only thing you will find occupying my kitchen shelves!!